ianisl/raster/README.md

 #### Features

-Save canvas as a jpeg (with quality 1) or a png.
+Saves canvas as a jpeg (with quality 1) or a png.

 ###### Chrome

-Automatically download your image file, with the right filename and extension.
+Automatically downloads the image file, with the right filename and extension.

 ###### Firefox

-Download your file via a file download dialog box.
+Downloads the image file via a file download dialog box.

 #### Usage